Modbus Configuration Manual

 Introduction

-The Modbus I/O Servers are CDPComponents that transform CDP values to and from the format required by the MODBUS protocol specification.
+The Modbus I/O Servers are CDPComponents that convert CDP values to and from the Modbus protocol format.
+For more information about Modbus details, refer to the MODBUS protocol specification.

 Modbus Protocol Quick Guide